kinestetika/Calisp/README.md

 ### Example 2

 In this example, we have two bins that are both Prochlorococcus.
 We are interested to plot the assimilation of 13C by Prochlorococcus but we have two Prochlorococcus bins.
-Using the following vocabulary line, these two bins ate treated as one:
+Using the following vocabulary line, these two bins will both be renamed to Prochlorococcus and will thus be treated as one:

 ```
 bins	bin_245 bins	Prochlorococcus